Tremonton, Utah: Economy

-Some of the major employers include the Malt-O-Meal cereal company, West Liberty Foods, Crump-Reese Motor Co, and Intertape Polymer Group, Inc. In April 2008, La-Z-Boy announced the closure of their Tremonton facility and the layoff of all 630 employees.
-Some of production was moved to a facility in Ramos Arizpe, Mexico.
+Some of the major employers include the Malt-O-Meal cereal company, West Liberty Foods, Crump-Reese Motor Co, and Intertape Polymer Group, Inc. In April 2008, La-Z-Boy announced the closure of its Tremonton facility and the layoff of all 630 employees.
+Some of the plant's production was moved to a facility in Ramos Arizpe, Mexico.

 Education

 Tremonton has two elementary schools, McKinley Elementary and North Park.
-Older students attend Alice C. Harris Intermediate in Tremonton, as well as Bear River Junior High School and Bear River High School, located in nearby Garland, Utah.
+Older students attend Alice C. Harris Intermediate in Tremonton, as well as Bear River Middle School and Bear River High School, located in nearby Garland, Utah.